DragonMage899/MindWeaver/ObsidianNotes/Uni/uni/Cos 333 Programming languages/Lecture 8.md

 	- cdr can be used repeatedly untill an empty list is reached (end of list)

 - cons:
-	- Put's first parameter and puts it into second parameter as first element
+	- Put's first parameter into second parameter as first element
 	- Push function that returns a new list with added item
 	- empty lists can be inserted into other lists
 	- When second elem is atom a dotted pair is produced (useless)